15 Types of Nasi Goreng in Malaysia You Must Try

 Nasi Goreng Paprik originates from Thailand.
-The word ‘paprik’ is a combination of two Thai words: ‘pad’ (fried), and ‘prik’ (chili).
+The word ‘paprik’ is a combination of two Thai words: ‘pad’ (fried), and ‘prik’ (chilli).

-Nasi Goreng Paprik is served with a side of vegetables and chicken, cooked in sauteed chili paste.
+Nasi Goreng Paprik is served with a side of vegetables and chicken, cooked in sauteed chilli paste and fish sauce.

 10. Nasi Goreng Tom Yam (Tom Yam Fried Rice) Thai Influence

-Nasi Goreng Tom Yam is fried with Thai Tom Yam paste, lemongrass, fish sauce, and lime to give it that distinct Thai flavor.
+Nasi Goreng Tom Yam is fried with Thai Tom Yam paste, lemongrass, fish sauce, and lime to give it that distinct Thai flavour.

 11. Nasi Goreng Nanas (Pineapple Fried Rice)

-Nasi Goreng Nanas has the lovely flavor of pineapple, with a slight curry flavor.
+Nasi Goreng Nanas has the lovely flavour of pineapple, with a slight curry flavour.